contagon/handbook/handbook/6-stake-leadership.md

 * Information and Suggestions for Patriarchs
 * Worldwide Leadership Training Meeting: The Patriarch

-[[AO]] See Information and Suggestions for Patriarchs for information about:
+See Information and Suggestions for Patriarchs for information about:

 * Patriarchs who are given nonfunctioning status.
 * Patriarchs who move to another stake.